-Bicycle Facilities:
+Connected Bicycle Facilities:

 Bicycling as a mode of transportation as well as recreation is a growing trend in the United States, and the City of Rochester is no different.
 The balance of priority for space within the right-of-way is important.
 The bicycle system for Rochester is something that has been previously studied and is being studied again with the City Loop Plan.
 The current bicycle master plan does not call for any bicycle facilities to be on 2nd Street and instead identifies 1st Street as a bicycle boulevard.
-There is currently a shared lane bicycle route on 1st Street that works well because of the low amount of traffic on 1st street.
-As new development occurs, the amount of local traffic on 1st Street should increase along with a potential increase of people using bicycles for commuting into Downtown Rochester.
+There is currently a shared lane bicycle route on 1st Street that works well because of the limited amount of traffic.
+As new development occurs, the amount of local traffic on 1st Street will likely increase along with a potential increase of people using bicycles for commuting into Downtown Rochester.
 There would then be a need for a more protected bicycle route into downtown.

 The current gap in bicycling through this corridor is getting from the bike lanes on the west of Highway 52, across the bridge and onto 1st Street (or the City Loop depending on where that is aligned).
-In order to have the eastbound bike lane and still have the same wide pedestrian zone, a new development on the corner of the 16th avenue re-alignment and 2nd street would need to have a 7' setback from the 2nd street side of the property in order to create enough room for a protected bike lane.
-For the cyclist to cross 2nd Street and travel north they would enter a bike box in front of the turning traffic while the light is red, and make the turn when the left turn arrow turns green.
+In order to retain the eastbound bike lane and the same wide pedestrian zone, a new development on the corner of the 16th avenue re-alignment and 2nd street would need to have a 7' setback from the 2nd street side of the property to create enough room for a protected bike lane.
+For cyclists to cross 2nd Street and travel north they would enter a bike box in front of the turning traffic while the light is red, and make the turn when the left turn arrow turns green.

-Table Top Streets:
+Table Topped Streets:

-The 2nd Street corridor in front of Saint Marys Hospital is a major connection to downtown for a lot of single occupancy commuters.
-With over 20,000 current and projected daily trips through the district, the new developments should have high visibility.
-The previous strategies have been more focused on improving the pedestrian and bicycling experience so safety for these visitors is an important issue.
+The 2nd Street corridor in front of Saint Marys Hospital is a major connection to downtown for many single occupancy commuters.
+With over 20,000 current and projected daily trips through the district, new development should have high visibility.
+Previous strategies have been more focused on improving the pedestrian and bicycling experience so safety for these visitors is an important issue.
 One complaint that came up during the public outreach was the traffic speeds were too fast during non-peak hours.